YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 <summary>
 Tensor3D<type>
 </summary>
 In TensorLet, all third order tensors are objects of the Tensor3D template class.
+You can refer to Tensor3D.h file.

 ##### Data Members